'Happiness is an ongoing process' - Ed Diener, Positive Psychologist

-The World Happiness Report 2015 was released last month.
-It's a comprehensive look at who is happy, where they are, how happiness is measured globally, happiness and socio-economic development, how we can improve our children's happiness and the neuroscience of happiness.
+The World Happiness Report was released last month.
+It's a comprehensive look at who is happy, where they are, how happiness is measured globally, how we can improve our children's happiness and the neuroscience of happiness.
 It's balm to a positive psychologist's heart.

 1. Learn new things.
-Are you guilty of buying new things to make yourself happy?
-I know I am.
-'I must have those new Gorman pants.
-They will make me so happy.'
-My Gorman clothes do make me happy but when we acquire new things - clothes, shoes, gadgets, homewares - it makes us happy for a short while then we adapt to their presence and that happiness dwindles.
-It's not really lasting happiness.
+Do you buy things to make yourself happy?
+New clothes?
+New gadget?
+New car?
+New purchases make us happy for a short while then we adapt to their presence and that happiness dwindles.
+It's not lasting happiness.

-Research tells us that if you spend your money on experiencing or learning new things however, your happiness increases and that happiness sticks around.
-Our experience and our knowledge becomes part of us and we continue to draw on that and grow as people as a result.
-This is a contented and more sustainable happiness.
+Research tells us that if you spend your money on experiencing or learning your happiness increases and that happiness sticks around.
+The new experience becomes part of you and you continue to draw on that and grow as a result.

 2. Do things for others.
-There are many studies now that show that helping others boosts our happiness.
-By volunteering, coming to someone's assistance, caring for a family member or participating in helpful community activity we:
+There's plenty of research to show that helping others boosts our happiness.
+Volunteering, helping out, caring for a family member or participating in helpful community activities has be shown to:

 - Increase our life satisfaction,